Firewall (construction): Performance based design

 Firewalls are used in varied applications that require specific design and performance specifications.
 Knowing the potential conditions that may exist during a fire are critical to selecting and installing an effective firewall.
 For example, a firewall designed to meet National Fire Protection Agency, (NFPA), 221-09 section A.5.7 which indicates an average temperature of 800 F, is not designed to withstand higher temperatures such as would be present in higher challenge fires, and as a result would fail to function for the expected duration of the listed wall rating.

 Performance based design takes into account the potential conditions during a fire.
 Understanding thermal limitations of materials is essential to using the correct material for the application.
 Laboratory testing is used to simulate fire scenarios and wall loading conditions.
 The testing results in an assigned listing number for the fire-rated assembly that defines the expected fire resistance duration and wall structural integrity under the tested conditions.
 Designers may elect to specify a listed fire wall assembly or design a wall system that would require performance testing to certify the expected protections before use of the designed fire-rated wall system.

-Firewalls in vehicles

-Firewalls are also regularly found in aircraft and in specially prepared cars for compartmentalisation and competition use.
-For example, a typical conversion of a production car for rallying will include a metal firewall which seals the fuel tank off from the interior of the vehicle.
-In the event of an accident, resulting in fuel spillage, the firewall can prevent burning fuel from entering the passenger compartment, where it could cause serious injury or death.
-In regular stock cars, the firewall separates the engine compartment from the cabin and can, at times, contain fibreglass insulation.
-Automotive firewalls have to be fitted so that they form a complete seal.
-Usually this is done by bonding the sheet metal to the bodywork using fibreglass resin.

-The term firewall is also commonly used in American English to refer to the barrier between the passenger and engine compartments of a vehicle.
-The inner and outer surfaces of the firewall are often coated with noise, vibration, and harshness (NVH) absorber to prevent most engine noise from reaching the passenger compartment.
-In British English, the term for this barrier is bulkhead.